 - The Consortium especially encourages applications from women, minorities and persons with disabilities.

 - Minimum 1:1 match

-Supporting Material Required with Application: Submit a proposal addressing each of the seven categories listed below.
-Be sure to clearly label each category within the proposal.
+Supporting Material Required with Application: Submit a proposal addressing each of the seven elements listed below.
+Be sure to clearly identify each element within the proposal.
 The proposal should not exceed 15 pages, including figures (see the Announcement of Opportunity for specific details):